MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/start-stop-pause-resume-restart-sql-server-services.md

 #### Permissions

-By default, only members of the local administrators group can start, stop, pause, resume, or restart a service.
+By default, only members of the local administrator group can start, stop, pause, resume, or restart a service.
 To grant non-administrators the ability to manage services, see [How to grant users rights to manage services in Windows Server 2003](https://support.microsoft.com/kb/325349).
 (The process is similar on other versions of Windows Server.)

 Stopping the Database Engine by using the Transact-SQL **SHUTDOWN** command requires membership in the **sysadmin** or **serveradmin** fixed server roles, and is not transferable.